 These principles work together to address trauma’s impact on the nervous system by restoring the sense of control and bodily autonomy that traumatic experiences often disrupt.
 The approach works by giving you complete control over your experience through invitational language, present-moment awareness without judgment, and the freedom to modify or skip any element that doesn’t feel supportive.

-Rather than pushing through discomfort, you learn to notice what feels safe and supportive.
-This mindful yoga approach helps regulate the nervous system and creates positive associations with physical movement and body awareness.
+Rather than pushing through discomfort, you learn to notice what feels safe and supportive in your body at any given moment.
+This mindful yoga approach helps regulate the nervous system, reduce anxiety responses, and build positive associations with physical movement and body awareness over time.

 How do trauma-informed yoga classes differ from regular yoga sessions?

-Trauma-informed yoga classes create distinctly different environments from traditional yoga sessions through specific modifications that prioritise safety and choice:
+Trauma-informed yoga classes create distinctly different environments from traditional yoga sessions through specific modifications that prioritise safety, choice, and nervous system regulation.
+These differences span the physical space, the language instructors use, the structure of the session, and the relationship between teacher and student:

 - Physical environment – Rooms feature clear sight lines to exits, appropriate lighting levels, and optional comfort props like blankets